yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 * **[ec-to-address](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-ec-to-address)**  ( use version/p2pkh column for addresses )

-**1) Combined BIP 32 and 44 CLI Implementation Example:** *Apply M/44’/5’/0’/0/0 to create a compressed Dash public addresses for up to 4 billions addresses for safe use by an online machine!!!*
+**1) Combined BIP 32 and 44 CLI Example:** *Apply M/44’/5’/0’/0/0 to create a compressed Dash public addresses for up to 4 billions addresses for safe use by an online machine!!!*

 **A.** Be very afraid to use the weak brain wallet driven command sequence below on a computer that is online!
 Even with a very high entropy brain wallet, the approach below will will certainly be hacked unless you are a "cross domain solution" expert or apply multi-signature technology as risk mitigators.
 However, this example is provided for explanation continuity purposes for examples 1B and 1C below.
 ```